vbauerster/untrack-url/README.md

 $ untrack-url http://ali.ski/gkMqy
 ```

-all tracking query params will be removed and **nobody** will earn money on you, except the seller :innocent:
+all tracking query params will be removed, before opening in browser, and **nobody** will earn money on you, except the seller :innocent:

 ## Installation
 `untrack-url` requires Go 1.7 or later.